Staff

 English |

-Within English, we will be starting the novel, Butterfly Lion, by Michael Morpurgo.
+Within English, we will study the novel, The Nothing to See Here Hotel, by Steven Butler.
 We will base our writing, reading and grammar learning on this book as well as enjoying daily guided -reading, handwriting and spelling sessions.
-We are enhancing our curriculum further by ensuring Oracy is at the heart of our curriculum.
-The children are loving to talk about texts, challenge one another and to build on ideas using the talking techniques that we will be refining across the curriculum.
-Spelling tests will continue to be on Mondays to give the weekend as additional time for practice. |
+We are continuing to enhance our curriculum further by ensuring oracy is at the heart of our curriculum, particularly within English.
+The children are loving to talk about texts, challenge one another and to build on ideas using the talking techniques that have practised.
+Spelling tests will be on Mondays to give the weekend as additional time to practise. |

 Maths |